 If you receive Universal Credit we will need to see the 3 most recent monthly Universal Credit award statements.
 The takehome pay figure in addition to the amount of Universal Credit after all deductions have been made will give a total monthly income.
 Using 3 months statements acts as a guide to the household income for a quarter of a year.
 We will use this to estimate assumed income for a full year.

 Expenses a bursary can cover

 A bursary can be used to pay for:

-- School Meals (provision via the school canteen) - Transport costs to and from school (purchase of bus pass) - Books - Specialist equipment
+- School Meals (provision via the school canteen) - Contribution towards public transport to and from school. - Books - Specialist equipment/materials

 Students may also wish to apply for: